yamanidev/octolib.org/README.md

 We welcome contributions, in fact this project needs them on a yearly basis in order to survive and stay relevant.
 Here are some guidelines to ease the process:

+- All resources must be coming from the teaching staff of ESI SBA.
+They're usually distributed via email.
 - All resources must be hosted on Google Drive.
 - Folder structure must follow the format below.
 - Stick to PDF formats.
 Export/convert other formats to PDF.